siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-06-understanding-gdpr-a-comprehensive-guide-to-the-general-data-protection-regulation.md

 GDPR reshaped how organizations across the globe handle personal data, impacting businesses in and outside the EU.
-This blog post provides an in-depth look at GDPR, including its core principles, the rights it grants individuals, and the compliance obligations it imposes on businesses.
+This article provides an in-depth look at GDPR, including its core principles, the rights it grants individuals, and the compliance obligations it imposes on businesses.
 Whether you’re a business owner, a data protection officer (DPO), or simply interested in privacy rights, understanding GDPR is essential in today’s digital landscape.